-- WHEREAS, pursuant to Minnesota Statutes §103B.231, the District has adopted and implements a watershed management plan (WMP) that contains a Land Conservation Program to acquire fee and easement interests in key locations to advance water resource goals, and to work with local units of government to implement conservation, water quality, recreation and other initiatives of public benefit on lands subject to the District's acquired interests; and - WHEREAS, at the November 9, 2017 Board of Managers meeting, the Board directed staff to develop a stewardship policy or formal guidance document for use in managing the District's conservation easements; and - WHEREAS, the purposes of the stewardship policy are to establish an intentional and consistent framework for the District to protect the conservation values and ecosystem services for which public investment has been made, and to ensure a sound record that documents the District's careful administration of its land conservation program; and - WHEREAS, staff presented a stewardship policy framework at the November 16, 2017 Policy and Planning Committee (PPC) for the Committee's review; and - WHEREAS, the PPC provided feedback and recommended that staff revise the stewardship plan based on the PPC's feedback and bring it forward at the next Board of Managers meeting for adoption. - NOW, THEREFORE, BE IT RESOLVED that the Minnehaha Creek Watershed District Board of Managers hereby adopts the Conservation Easement Stewardship Policy.
+- WHEREAS, pursuant to Minnesota Statutes §103B.231, the District has adopted and implements a watershed management plan (WMP) that contains a Land Conservation Program to acquire fee and easement interests in key locations to advance water resource goals, and to work with local units of government to implement conservation, water quality, recreation and other initiatives of public benefit on lands subject to the District's acquired interests; and - WHEREAS, at the November 9, 2017 Board of Managers meeting, the Board directed staff to develop a stewardship policy or formal guidance document for use in managing the District's conservation easements; and - WHEREAS, the purposes of the stewardship policy are to establish an intentional and consistent framework for the District to protect the conservation values and ecosystem services for which public investment has been made, to ensure a sound record that documents the District's careful administration of its land conservation program, and to foster a common understanding of the expected behaviors of the District and the fee owner of a property; and - WHEREAS, staff presented a stewardship policy framework at the November 16, 2017 Policy and Planning Committee (PPC) for the Committee's review; and - WHEREAS, the PPC provided feedback and recommended that staff revise the stewardship plan based on the PPC's feedback and bring it forward at the next Board of Managers meeting for review; and - WHEREAS, the Board of Managers reviewed the revised conservation easement stewardship policy at the December 14, 2017 Board Meeting and recommended it be brought to the next Board of Managers meeting for approval and adoption. - NOW, THEREFORE, BE IT RESOLVED that the Minnehaha Creek Watershed District Board of Managers hereby adopts the Conservation Easement Stewardship Policy.

-Resolution Number 17-XXX was moved by Manager , seconded by Manager Motion to adopt the resolution ayes, nays, abstentions.
-Date: Date:
+Resolution Number 1 7-074 was mo oved by Ma anager , seconded by Manager Motion to adopt the re esolution ayes, nays, abstentions.
+Date: ·

-Secretary
+Date: Secretary